johndpope/nlu/README.md

 # requirements
 You need Python 3.5
 For parsing statements in English, you need the SpaCy library installed and models for English downloaded.
 See https://spacy.io/docs/#getting-started
+python -m spacy download en

 # cli
 Run ```python3 cli.py``` to get a command line.
 Type ```help``` for available options.